AndyYuen/eNose/README.md

 ![BME688 Evaluation Kit](images/BME688-EVAL-KIT-BOARD.jpg)

 Bosch provides Arduino-based firmware examples and the **BME AI-Studio** for training AI models to identify different smells.
 You can collect your training data and save it on a SD card by using the sample firmware.The BME AI-Studio is proprietary software which allows you to train your AI model based on the training data and generate a configuration file and a meta information file about the AI model in a JSON-like format which you put on a SD card and insert into the BME688 Evaluation Kit to run your model.
 <p>I am using neither the BME AI-Studio nor a SD card in this project after not getting the results I expected using the proprietary tools (likely due to my own faults).
-Instead, I developed my own firmware by enhancing a BSEC2 (Bosch Senortech Ennvironmental Cluster 2) library example and trained my own AI model using Jupyter notebook and scikit-learn.
+Instead, I developed my own firmware by enhancing a BSEC2 (Bosch Sensortech Ennvironmental Cluster 2) library example and trained my own AI model using Jupyter notebook and scikit-learn.

 [More information on the BSEC2 Library](https://github.com/BoschSensortec/Bosch-BSEC2-Library)